filamentgroup/enhance/README.md

 		ejs.loadJS( "files/js/foo.php" );

-- `loadCSS`: Load a single CSS file**.
+- `loadCSS`: Load a single CSS file.
 This method accepts one argument, a string reference to a file.
-Useful if JS filetype can not be guessed by filetype.
+Useful if CSS filetype can not be guessed by filetype.
 Example:

 		// Load a single CSS file
 		ejs.loadCSS( "files/css/foo.php" );